 This is a sample path in Microsoft Windows for the Activities application installed in the default location:

-To properly update files, please follow the methods outlined in these 2 documents, which are applicable to version 18.104.22.168:
+To properly update files, please follow the methods outlined in this document, which are applicable to version 220.127.116.11:

 Keep in mind that depending on the extent of the file modifications made by the user and the extent of the changes done by IBM to said files, it may be necessary for the system administrators to work with their own development team to resolve merge issues.

 In addition to customizing the user interface, you may have also created custom security role mappings in the WebSphere Application Server Integrated Solutions Console for one or more of the IBM Connections applications.
 These custom security roles will need to be re-mapped.